 Over time, the collection grew and eventually outgrew the space available in the original gallery.
 In 1997, the collection found its current home in a purpose-built museum on Pilatusstrasse.

-The new museum was designed by Mario Botta, who is one of the most renowned architects in Switzerland.
+The new museum was designed by Mario Botta, one of Switzerland’s most renowned architects.
 It features clean lines and ample natural light, providing the perfect environment for viewing the artwork.

-The Museum Sammlung Rosengart is now internationally recognized as one of the finest private collections of art in the world.
-The Rosengart Foundation is nationally renowned and is one of the best tourist attractions in Switzerland for art museums and culture.
+The Museum Sammlung Rosengart is now internationally recognized as one of the world’s finest private art collections.
+The Rosengart Foundation is nationally renowned and one of Switzerland’s best tourist attractions for art museums and culture.

 What to See at the Museum Sammlung Rosengart

-The Museum Sammlung Rosengart contains an impressive collection of artwork, spanning a wide range of genres and periods.
+The Museum Sammlung Rosengart contains an impressive collection of artwork spanning various genres and periods.
 You’ll find everything from early Italian Renaissance paintings to contemporary installations.

-If you’re interested in learning more about the artwork on display, the museum offers several guided tours.
+If you want to learn more about the artwork, the museum offers several guided tours.
 These are led by knowledgeable docents who can provide insights into the pieces and their creators.

 Past exhibitions have featured everything from post-impressionist paintings to Japanese calligraphy.
 Check the museum’s website to see what’s on display during your visit.